SystemRDL/systemrdl-compiler/docs/examples.rst

 last ``addrmap`` component definition is automatically chosen.

-If the RDL file contains any syntax or semantic errors, the compile and elaborate steps will raise an :class:`~systemrdl.messages.RDLCompileError` exception.
+If the RDL file contains any syntax or semantic errors, the compile and elaborate steps will raise an :class:`~systemrdl.RDLCompileError` exception.
 It is recommended to wrap this in a try/except block.

 .. literalinclude:: ../examples/print_hierarchy.py